Personality Pe Pakka · For The friend who plans trips around restaurants, not landmarks

 What's the best gift for someone obsessed with food?

-Curated single-origin items beat broad hampers.
-A great olive oil, a single-estate coffee, a regional masala kit, a gourmet mustard collection.
-Foodies have strong opinions on quality — a thoughtful niche pick lands better than a generic 'gourmet hamper.'
+Curated single-origin items beat broad hampers every time for serious foodies.
+A great olive oil, a single-estate coffee, a regional masala kit, or a gourmet mustard collection all read as 'they thought of me.'
+Foodies have strong opinions on quality, so a thoughtful niche pick lands harder than a generic 'gourmet hamper' from a random brand.

 Should I gift a foodie a cookbook?

-Risky — most serious foodies have a curated cookbook shelf and strong taste.
-If you do, pick from: Pankaj Bhadouria's regional series, Neha Mathur's home cooking books, or specific niche topics (Bombay street food, Goan Catholic cuisine, Kashmiri Pandit recipes) where the foodie may not have a deep collection.
-Avoid bestseller-tier books they likely own.
+Risky — most serious foodies already own a curated cookbook shelf with strong personal taste.
+If you do, pick from Pankaj Bhadouria's regional series, Neha Mathur's home cooking books, or specific niche topics (Bombay street food, Goan Catholic cuisine, Kashmiri Pandit recipes) where the foodie is unlikely to have a deep collection.
+Avoid bestseller-tier books they almost certainly own.

 What kitchen tools do most home cooks not own yet?

-Microplane (zest grater), pepper mill, kitchen scale, instant-read thermometer, mortar and pestle (a heavy stone one), and a really sharp Japanese-style chef's knife are 'I want this but haven't bought it' tier.
-Avoid duplicating: stand mixers, blenders, basic knife sets — those are usually already covered.
+Microplane zester, premium pepper mill, digital kitchen scale, instant-read thermometer, heavy stone mortar and pestle, and a sharp Japanese-style chef's knife sit in the 'I want this but haven't bought it' tier.
+Avoid duplicating stand mixers, blenders, or basic knife sets — those are usually already covered in any serious cook's kitchen.

 Are gourmet hampers a cliché now?

-Generic 'gourmet hampers' from random brands feel cliché.
-Curated single-theme hampers (a single-region masala kit, an Italian olive oil + balsamic + parmesan trio, a Bombay/Hyderabad/Kolkata street-food sampler) avoid the cliché.
-Pick a theme, not a generic 'best of everything' box.
+Generic 'gourmet hampers' from random brands feel cliché in 2026.
+Curated single-theme hampers escape that — a single-region masala kit, an Italian olive oil + balsamic + parmesan trio, or a Bombay/Hyderabad/Kolkata street-food sampler all dodge the generic-box trap.
+Pick a theme, not a vague 'best of everything' assortment, and the gift reads as deliberate.

 More from Personality Pe Pakka